dawsers/hyprscroller/README.md

 `setsize`, `setwidth` and `setheight` are similar to their `cycle...` counterparts, but instead of cycling, they set the width or height directly.
-These dispatchers accept an integer parameter *index* which is the zero-based index in the `column_widths` array for `setwidth`, or `setsize` in row mode, or the index in `window_heights` for `setheight`, or `setsize` in column mode.
+These dispatchers accept either an integer parameter, or a string.
+If the parameter is an integer, it means an *index*, which is the zero-based index in the `column_widths` array for `setwidth`, or `setsize` in row mode, or the index in `window_heights` for `setheight`, or `setsize` in column mode.
+If the parameter is a string containing one of the standard sizes, it sets the column/window width/height to that fractional value (even if it is not within your default sizes).

 ```
 plugin {